-We love supporting home grown talent here at SODS, so we’ve created a list of some of our favourite UK independent brands that we’ll be following closely this year – an eclectic mix of classic favourites and emerging ones we think are going to be BIG news in 2018.
+We love supporting home grown talent here at Space To Show, so we’ve created a list of some of our favourite UK independent brands that we’ll be following closely this year – an eclectic mix of classic favourites and emerging ones we think are going to be BIG news in 2018.

 Check them out below: